LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

     - Pay attention to their reactions.
 You'll know when something piques their interest—it could be that they're looking for a different approach or a more refined structure with X technology.
 Highlighting these key points is crucial.
   - **Be Familiar with Your Tech Stack**: Do not let the interview be the moment you realize what you didn't understand about your last role.
     - Avoid the dreaded "gaps" in your knowledge, where your answer is, "Yeah, but another guy/team handled that."
 It's understandable, but at least for general knowledge, you should be well-versed in the tools and methodologies you've worked with—especially if they're on your resume.
   - **Prioritize Rest Over Cramming**: I live by this rule: "Studying isn't worth sacrificing sleep."
 I figured out back in high school that being rested gives you the edge.
-Don't stay up cramming before the interview; you'll perform far better when you're sharp and well-rested.
+The same goes for an interview, you'll perform far better when you're sharp and well-rested.

 And above all, style can make a real difference.
 Keep your equipment in shape and make sure everything is working smoothly.
 The last thing you want to say is that you had an issue like "ugh controller disconnected and that's why things didn't go well."